ole/whats-new-in-swift-4/README.md

 Written by [Ole Begemann][Ole Begemann], May–September 2017.

+See also: my [What’s new in Swift 4.2 playground](https://github.com/ole/whats-new-in-swift-4-2) from 2018.

 The playground requires Swift 4.
 [Xcode](https://developer.apple.com/xcode/) 9 includes Swift 4 by default.

 You can also run it in Xcode 8.3, but you need to install [the latest Swift 4.0 snapshot from swift.org][Snapshot downloads] (don’t worry, it’s easy).